nowzoo/ngx-libs/projects/ngx-message/README.md

 ### Component Styles

 The message component styles are based on Bootstrap alerts and Font Awesome.
 The styles are packaged with the component.
+So...
-You do not have to add Bootstrap or Font Awesome styles.
-If you want different styling, animations, layout or icons, just extend `NgxMessageComponent` with a different template and stylesheet.
+ - You do not have to add Bootstrap or Font Awesome styles.
+ - If you want different styling, animations, layout or icons, just extend `NgxMessageComponent` with a different template and stylesheet.

 ### Contributing